Vishal-V/100-Days-of-ML-Code/README.md

 - Completed week 1 materials and working on the optimization exercises
 - Implemented l2-regularization from scratch
 - Implemented dropout (forward and back-prop) from scratch
-- Working on Gradient checking
+- Implemented Gradient checking from scratch
+- Completed Week 1 of the course